Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 Learn More: DTG vs. Screen Printing: Choosing the Right Apparel Printing Method for You

 If you want the gray rectangle, that’s cool.
 But if you don’t, remove the background!
+You can use the Background Removal Tool in the Design Maker to remove the unnecessary background with just one click.

-Transparency as a design element works best for all-over print (AOP) and some other products, but might not look good on DTG.
+Transparency as a design element works best for all-over print (AOP) and some other products, but it might not look good on DTG.

 The way transparent elements will come out in DTG depends on: